walmartlabs/concord/docs/examples/ansible_project/README.md

 ### 1. Create a new Concord project

-We are going to use the `ansible` project template.
-It will automatically add the boilerplate - a workflow process definition to run our playbook and necessary runtime dependencies.
+We are going to create a new project using the `ansible` project template.
+The `ansible` template will automatically add the necessary boilerplate - a workflow process definition to run our playbook and necessary runtime dependencies.

-Please refer to [the templates document](../templates.md) to find out how to upload a template.
+Please refer to [the templates document](../templates.md) to find out how to upload a custom template.

 ```
 curl -v \